 - Class work takes priority over all extracurricular activities.
 Eligibility requirements are put in place to encourage academic success. - Academic and conduct grades will be checked every three weeks.
 Eligibility is determined by the High School office at the end of every eligibility period. - All three-week progress reports: Two academic grades below 70 (F) or three academic grades below 74 (D) will result in ineligibility.
 Also, one unsatisfactory citizenship grade (U) will result in ineligibility. - All six-week progress reports and all report cards: One academic grade below 70 (F) or two academic grades below 74 (D) will result in ineligibility.
-Also, one unsatisfactory citizenship grade (U) will result in ineligibility. - Incomplete grades will cause a student to be ineligible.
-If the incomplete grade is completed within 2 days, and the grade is passing, the student will be listed as eligible.
+Also, one unsatisfactory citizenship grade (U) will result in ineligibility. - Incomplete grades may cause a student to be ineligible.
+If the incomplete grade is completed within the Daily Schedule, Attendance Policy 7.12, and the grade is passing, the student will be listed as eligible.